 - If you contact or communicate with us by telephone, mail, email, text, via an Intermediary Tool or in person;

 - Via our IT systems, e.g. automated monitoring of our websites and other technical systems, such as our computer networks and connections, communications systems, email and instant messaging systems.

 Use of third-party information

-We obtain information about your Intermediary Firm and your Customers from our third-party suppliers and databases (including for example, Diligenta, FNZ, Capita, iPipeline and Acturis).
-We also use commercial property websites and government websites who assist with marketing insights, pricing research, product development, business strategy and to help us detect and prevent fraudulent activity including for example third party sanction screening providers and credit reference agencies.
+We obtain information about your Intermediary Firm and your Clients from our third-party suppliers and databases (including, for example, Diligenta, FNZ, Capita, iPipeline and Acturis).
+We also use commercial property websites and government websites that assist with marketing insights, pricing research, product development and business strategy and to help us detect and prevent fraudulent activity (including, for example, third party sanction screening providers and credit reference agencies).
 This includes publicly available information for example from the FCA and Companies House.

 We may also gain information from other third parties with your consent, e.g. your bank.

 How and why we use your Personal Information